ranfysvalle02/Atlas-Azure-Multi-Region-PE/README.md

 ## Transitive Peering
 Transitive peering is how we solve for high availability on a Multi-Region cluster.

+## What is Peer-to-Peer Transitive Routing?
+In Azure, peer-to-peer transitive routing describes network traffic between two virtual networks that is routed through an intermediate virtual network.
+For example, assume there are three virtual networks - A, B, and C. A is peered to B, B is peered to C, but A and C are not connected.

 ![alt text](https://application-4-gql-predemo-lsfrk.mongodbstitch.com/2.png "Title")

 ## PrivateLink + Multi-Region Replicaset Limitations (UNSHARDED)